 didn’t I feel such power even in the temple of Anglia?”

-“The power of the old gods has never been felt.
-Perhaps,” Sorcha answered, “that is why the old ones who joined with the Freeman abandoned the gods of their fathers.”
+“The power of the old gods has never been felt,” Sorcha answered.
+“Perhaps, that is why the old ones who joined with the Freeman abandoned the gods of their fathers.”

 “Nor does the presence of power mean the presence of a god.
 Your presence brings power, and you are not a god.
 But power does have an effect for good or ill, and the power we’ve

 “Evon, are you all right?”
-Beowyn gripped her shoulder, his face was close and his eyes searching hers.
+Beowyn gripped her shoulder, his face close and his eyes searched hers.

-“I’m all right,” she said.
-“Just tired.
+“I’m fine, just tired.
 You’re right, we should return to the mansion.”

 They went down the narrow stairs to the door and out into the street.
 The night air was cool and moist near the river.
 It felt good and refreshed her after the close quarters of the

 small room.
 She had used a lot of energy to destroy the disease in the child and the mother, who had no idea how sick she was, worrying instead about the condition of her child.

 She sensed Faolan coming closer to the city as she walked along the street.
 He would arrive in the midmorning tomorrow.
 She glanced over at Beowyn.
 He clearly loved Rose and